 Metro Bank is listed on the London Stock Exchange (LSE) under the MTRO ticker.
 The shares have been in a decline since late in 2018, leading them to become the second most-shorted shares on the UK stock market at the time of writing, having lost over 90% of their value from October 2018 to October 2019.

 Metro Bank’s main competitors are other UK high street banks.
-Examples include Lloyds (LLOY), Barclays (BARC) and Royal Bank of Scotland (RBS).
+Examples include Lloyds (LLOY), Barclays (BARC) and NatWest (RBS).
 Banking shares have been some of the most traded shares in the UK in recent years because of the uncertainty surrounding Brexit.
 This is also true because of the integral role that banks play in modern society, meaning that there will always been a demand for banks from consumers.

 However, despite posting positive revenue growth of 17% year-on-year (YoY) from March 2018 to March 2019, Metro Bank’s share price has been in virtual freefall, although this is not exclusive to Metro Bank but a reflection of the wider UK and European financial sector.